-- 3.4.5 Standby Power Consumption: Standby Mode power, which is the lesser of the Ready State Power, Sleep Mode Power, and Off Mode Power, as measured in the test procedure, shall be less than or equal to the Maximum Standby Power specified in Table 9, subject to the following condition. - i.
-The Imaging Equipment shall meet the Standby Power requirement independent of the state of any other devices (e.g., a host PC) connected to it.
+- 3.5.4 Off Mode Power Consumption Off Mode power, as measured in the test procedure, shall be less than or equal to the Maximum Off Mode power specified in Table 12, subject to the following conditions. - i.
+For products that do not have an Off Mode, Sleep Mode power, as measured in the test procedure, shall be less than or equal to the Maximum Off Mode power. - ii.
+For products that do not have an Off Mode or Sleep Mode, Ready State power, as measured in the test procedure, shall be less than or equal to the Maximum Off Mode power. - iii.
+The Imaging Equipment shall meet the Off Mode Power requirement independent of the state of any other devices (e.g., a host PC) connected to it.